-Charred citrus peels in high temperature is a source of potassium and calcium but also provides other elements like manganese, iron, copper and zinc.
+Citrus peels charred in high temperature are a source of potassium and calcium but also provide other elements like manganese, iron, copper and zinc.
 I collect citrus peel outside during the winter as we eat a lot of oranges.
 Once I have a substantial amount of peels, I put them in a tin can which has holes around it and put the can in my meat smoker during a smoking session.
-While the meat is getting a nice citrus aroma, peels charred and ready to use in my worm farm.
-We need to pulverize it as much as we can so that worms can eat them.
+While the meat is getting a nice citrus aroma, the peels charred and ready to use in my worm farm.
+We need to pulverize them as much as we can so that worms can eat them.

 Calcium Worm Farm

-Egg shells once they are dry, put in a blender and pulverize.
-I recommend getting a second hand blender for this purpose only.
-Egg shells once broken are sharp and ruin the blender.
-Feed the resulting egg shell dust and comfrey leaves to worms.
+Put dry egg shells in a blender and pulverize.
+I recommend getting a second hand blender for this purpose.
+Egg shells, once broken, are sharp and ruin the blender.
+Feed the resulting egg shell dust and comfrey leave to worms.
 Water well with diluted fish fertilizer.

 Using the castings out of these 3 worm farms on soil by burying them into trenches is the best method but you can also prepare compost teas for foliar applications.
 An air source is required to provide oxygen during the tea extraction and to favor good bacteria.
 You can do a foliar application in the evening while the temperatures are below 14C as the stomata closes above this temp.
 Application would still be beneficial above 14C but do not apply under direct sun.